Albuquerque, New Mexico Population 2020

 New Mexico as a whole has lagged in population growth, gaining just 1,700 people (0.09%) in the entire state from July 2012 to July 2013.
 This puts the state close to the very bottom for the country, and behind neighboring states like Arizona, Colorado and Utah which have gained about 1.4%.
 Since 2010, New Mexico has grown less than 1%.

 Albuquerque's metropolitan population is currently growing at a rate of 1-2% per year.
-From 2000 to 2010, the metro area grew 21.6%.
+From 2000 to 2010, the metro area rose 21.6%.
 Growth for the entire state is expected to remain concentrated in Albuquerque.